 In December 2016, the Council adopted a new Strategic Narrative, which sets out a clear vision and goals for evolving the way that Wyre council works.
+This was refreshed in 2019.

 The Strategic Narrative contains three big goals and these are: